gbv/beaconspec/beacon.md

     :dump void:dataDump <http://example.com/beacon.txt> .

-### timestamp
+### TIMESTAMP

-The timestamp field contains the date of last modification of the link dump.
+The `TIMESTAMP` field contains the date of last modification of the link dump.
 Note that this value MAY be different to the last modification time of a BEACON file that serializes the link dump.
 The timestamp value MUST conform to the `full-date` or to the `date-time` production rule in [](#RFC3339).
 In addition,